nexssp/package_fs/Copy/README.md

 nexss FS/Copy myfile1 myfile2 --destination=x1,x2,x3 # error, destination can be one or the same as input files and/or folders
 nexss FS/Copy README.md printers.ahk --_destination='folder1,folder2' # Folders will be created
 nexss FS/Copy README.md printers.ahk --_destination='folder1,folder2' --_dry # This will not copy any files nor folders but will display source/destination pairs.
+nexss FS/Copy README.md printers.ahk --_destination='folder1,folder2' --_delete --_sure # it will delete sources folders and files.
+You must put --sure also if you want to delete, this is to prevent unwanted deletion
 ```

 ## To Implement